microsoft/CCF/doc/audit/read_write_restrictions.rst

 Read-Write Permissions On KV Maps
 =================================

-To allow governance audit we ensure that all governance actions can be viewed and understood from the ledger, which means they must operate over public tables.
+To allow governance audit we ensure that all governance actions can be viewed and understood from the ledger, and signed by members.
 To support this CCF distinguishes governance tables from application tables, and restricts which tables can be read from and written to in different execution contexts.

 Table Namespaces
 ----------------